thithib/misc-reports/README.md

 This report is confidential for now and will be available in January 2018.
 It was written at the end of my 6-months internship at Orange Labs.

 During this internship, I was part of a research team working on Cloud security.
 I implemented a "Moving Target Defense" framework to detect cache-based side-channel attacks between virtual machines in order to mitigate them.

+**Edit on January 10, 2018:** We are currently submitting a paper based on the research carried out during my internship.
+As a consequence, my report will only be available once we get the results about this submission.